 Many conventional practitioners check only the changes to progesterone and estrogen.
 What they fail to take into consideration is that your hormones behave more like a symphony than separate instruments.
 We know that specific fluctuations in estrogen, progesterone and testosterone can determine whether or not you develop symptoms.
 Even though looking at hormone levels individually should always be done, it’s more a question of balance and ratio.

 But it’s not just your sex hormones that can affect how you feel: insulin levels, thyroid function and adrenal health are also connected with your sex hormones.
 In fact, your thyroid, your adrenals and your sex hormones are like a three-legged stool.
-If one leg is wobbly or unstable, the other two will be affected.
+If one leg is wobbly or unstable, the other two are also affected.
 This is the reason conventional thought about menopause is often too simplistic to be safe as well as effective.

 Hormone Imbalances: 16 Most Frequent Symptoms of Perimenopause and Menopause